A7Lavinraj/assistant.nvim/README.md

 <br />

-> There is only one command to interact with plugin <span style="font-weight: bold; color: lightgray;">AssistantToggle</span> which toggle the UI window of plugin and rest operations are done by key-mappings.
+> There is only one command to interact with plugin `AssistantToggle` which toggle the UI window of plugin and rest operations are done by key-mappings.

 <br />